Dean Edell: Life and education

-Born in Newark, New Jersey on March 26, 1941, Edell's father was a vitamin manufacturer in the 1940s and 50s.
+Dean Edell was born in Newark, New Jersey on March 26, 1941.
+His father was a vitamin manufacturer in the 1940s and 1950s.
 Edell studied zoology at Cornell University and earned his M.D. from Cornell University Medical School in 1967.
-Edell later opened a private ophthalmology practice in San Diego, California and acted as an instructor of Anatomy and a clinical instructor at the University of California, San Diego.
-Edell soon quit medical practice altogether in 1973.
+He later opened a private ophthalmology practice in San Diego, California, and was an instructor of anatomy and a clinical instructor at the University of California, San Diego.
+Edell quit medical practice altogether in 1973.
 He later said that he "... didn't like medicine originally...I kind of found the thing I love the most, which is really the information and communicating the information".

-He spent the next several years experimenting with lifestyles that included buying and selling antiques, acting as a silversmith and goldsmith, organic farming, painting, living in a 1950s-vintage bus and engaging in a self-described hand-to-mouth existence that included scavenging for food thrown out by grocery stores.
-During this period he describes himself as a hippie.
+He spent the next several years experimenting with lifestyles that included buying and selling antiques, working as a silversmith and goldsmith, organic farming, painting, living in a 1950s-vintage bus and engaging in a self-described hand-to-mouth existence that included scavenging for food thrown out by grocery stores.
+During this period he described himself as a hippie.

 In the late 1970s, Edell worked for an antique auction gallery and also had a jewelry and antique shop of his own in Sacramento, California.
 To supplement his income he served as medical director of the County Alcohol and Drug Rehabilitation Center in Sacramento, California.
 A co-worker introduced Edell to the owner of country music station KRAK and suggested Edell try doing a talk show.
-He did 6 call in-shows for that station in 1978.
-His radio career began.
-He moved to the San Francisco Bay Area in 1980, and currently lives in rural Mendocino County.
+He did six call in-shows for that station in 1978, launching his radio career.
+He moved to the San Francisco Bay Area in 1980, and lived in rural Mendocino County.

-Edell maintains collections of Chinese art, Chinese snuff bottles, and rare books on anatomy.
+Edell collected Chinese art, Chinese snuff bottles, and rare books on anatomy.
 On October 5, 2007, Christie's held an auction of Edell's anatomy art collection.

 Edell's sister is a Hollywood costume designer.

 The Dr. Dean Edell radio program

 In 1979, Edell began broadcasting regularly on KGO radio in San Francisco.
 At that time talk radio had never been successfully syndicated.
 In 1986 Ed McLaughlin, then president of ABC Radio's failed attempt to syndicate talk radio, quit his job and teamed up with Edell.
-The show soon reached 350-400 markets with 8.5 million weekly listeners.
+The show soon reached 350 to 400 markets with 8.5 million weekly listeners.
 They also launched Medical Minutes, 60 second medical news segments into 400 markets.
 McLaughlin proved radio talk shows could be successfully syndicated.
 He then turned his attention to a then unknown radio personality from Sacramento named Rush Limbaugh, who by summer of 1989 surpassed Edell in ratings and went on to become the most successful talk radio host in America.
 For most of the 90's Edell was the second most listened to radio talk show in America.

 By 2005, the Dr. Dean Edell radio program was syndicated to over 200 markets by Premiere Radio Networks, and aired weekday afternoons on America's Talk on XM Radio.
 The program was estimated to have 1.5 million unique listeners a week.